PICT-OSS-Community/.github/profile/README.md

-# 🌟 PICT OSS Community 🌟
+# 🌟 OSS Community 🌟

-Welcome to **PICT-OSS-Community**, an open-source initiative by students of the **Pune Institute of Computer Technology (PICT)**.
+Welcome to **OSS-Community**, an open-source initiative by students of the **Pune Institute of Computer Technology (PICT)**.
 What began as a WhatsApp group has grown into a GitHub organization with a mission to:

 -  **Spread awareness about the amazing world of open-source development.**
 -  **Kickstart impactful deep tech projects** to inspire hands-on learning and collaboration.